fabnicol/RMercury/README.md

 ### Prerequisites

 + A recent version development of R (> 2.4), installed with common dependencies.

++ R should have been built from source with:

+        $ ./configure --enable-R-shlib

+  The configuration file `config.h` should replace the one distributed at the root of the source directory.
+  Alternatively, you may use a standard R distribution, provided that `libR.so` is installed.
+In this case, please adjust config.h manually to your platform paths and dependencies.

 + If R is not at least 4.0, the header files in the root directory should be replaced from a fresh R source package (they are not normally distributed as public headers).

 + GCC (8+)

 ### Build

 It should be built as follows:

 1. First check file Mercury options, and adjust paths and library names according to your platform specifications.

 2. Run at the root of the source directory:

             $ mmc --make libri.install

 3. If the build is successful, libraries are to be found under local/lib/mercury/lib/{*.gc}

     To build a Mercury project against these libraries:

             $ mmc … --search-lib-files-dir <rootdir> \
                     --init-file <rootdir>/ri.init \
                     --link-object <rootdir>/libri.a \
                   …

 You need to make sure the library ‘libri.a’ and the main program were compiled in the same grade.